w3c/webappsec-permissions-policy/features.md

 The *autoplay* feature controls access to autoplay of media requested through the [HTMLMediaElement interface](http://w3c.github.io/html/semantics-embedded-content.html#htmlmediaelement).

-If disabled in a document, then calls to [`play()`](http://w3c.github.io/html/semantics-embedded-content.html#dom-htmlmediaelement-play) without a user gesutre will reject the promise with a `NotAllowedError` DOMException object as its parameter.
+If disabled in a document, then calls to [`play()`](http://w3c.github.io/html/semantics-embedded-content.html#dom-htmlmediaelement-play) without a user gesture will reject the promise with a `NotAllowedError` DOMException object as its parameter.
 The [`autoplay`](http://w3c.github.io/html/semantics-embedded-content.html#dom-htmlmediaelement-autoplay) attribute will be ignored.

 * The **feature name** for *autoplay* is "`autoplay`"
 * The **default allowlist** for *autoplay* is `'self'`.